Finding and hiring the right volunteer coordinator is an important step your organization can take to ensure the success of your volunteer program.

 Asking this question, as part of the interview process, can help your organization determine if a potential hire has the management skills necessary to resolve issues and address conflicts.

 Being a successful volunteer coordinator means being a leader amongst a large group of people.
 Volunteers look to volunteer coordinators for information about opportunities and training, impact data, assistance with registration, event details, and much more.
 Volunteer coordinators need to be good with people and quick problem solvers.
-Organizations should look for candidates that are outgoing and prefer to be part of a team.
+Organizations should look for candidates who are outgoing and prefer to be part of a team.

-Because training is such an important role for a volunteer coordinator it is key to find out how comfortable job prospects are with training and if they have any prior experience with it.
+Because training is such an important role for a volunteer coordinator, it is key to find out how comfortable job prospects are with training and if they have any prior experience with it.
 Volunteer coordinators need to be able to communicate responsibilities, expectations, and processes to people, with different learning types, often.

 Knowing what to look for in a volunteer prospect is a task that a volunteer coordinator will need to take on regularly.
-Recruiting the best volunteers, for a specific job, should not be undervalued and doing so can help push a volunteer program towards its mission, while impacting retention rates at the same time.
+Recruiting the best volunteers, for a specific job, should not be undervalued, and doing so can help push a volunteer program towards its mission while impacting retention rates at the same time.
 Prospective volunteer coordinators should have the ability to identify the best fit for a particular role.

 Your volunteers are some of your organization’s most valuable resources.
 Are you getting the most value from each hour donated to your cause?
 Download our white paper to learn more